-It is called the greenhouse effect because of the similarity with the operation of greenhouses that are capable of retaining heat inside.
-The operation is not exactly the same, but it is very similar.
+It is called the greenhouse effect because of the similarity with the operation of the greenhouses.
+These systems are capable of retaining the heat inside.
 The difference is that the greenhouse uses glass and not gases from the atmosphere to retain heat.
-This is why this natural phenomenon has been called the greenhouse effect.

-When we talk about the greenhouse effect, we almost always refer to the greenhouse effect on planet Earth, but it also occurs similarly to other planets like Venus and Mars.
+When we talk about the greenhouse effect, we practically always refer to the effect produced on planet Earth.
+However, it also occurs similarly to other planets like Venus and Mars.

 What does the greenhouse effect consist of?

-This event is what causes planet Earth to reach temperatures that make it suitable for life.
-The greenhouse effect is therefore a natural phenomenon of the atmosphere, without which life on Earth, as we know it, would not be possible.
-If heat is not retained in the atmosphere, the Earth freezes.
+This event is what causes planet Earth to reach temperatures compatible with life.
+The greenhouse effect is therefore a natural phenomenon of the atmosphere.
+If heat were not retained in the atmosphere, Earth would freeze.

 Why is the greenhouse effect a problem?